Dmitri801/lets_pet/Plan.md

 3. Create a Page that has a list of "favorited" animals that will save on your phone through AsyncStorage.

 4. Allow further filtering using breed, and/or size of animal.

+## Errors/Bugs

+- Incorrect zip code is not handled
+- Find a way around the no profile issue

+Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/0QwFv4